ForgeRock/tntp-pingone-verify/README.md

 </tbody></table>

-Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
-Restart the web container to pick up the new node.
-The node will then appear in the authentication trees components palette.

-## Outputs
+### Outputs

-`Verified user's data`
+***
+Depending on the configurations selected, the following may be the output for this node:
+* Verified claims from PingOne Verify
+* Verification metadata from PingOne Verify

-## Outcomes
+### Outcomes
+***
 `Success`

 Successful attempt to get verified data

 `Fail`

 Failed to get verified data

 `Error`

 Reasons for Error could be that the session expired, UserID not defined, or value missing in shared state

+`ID No Match`

+The PingOne pseudoanonymized userId provided (store on the user or in SharedState), does not match any ID in PingOne

+`Age Failed`

+The age limit set, was not met
-## Troubleshooting
+### Troubleshooting
+***

-<p dir="auto">If this node logs an error, review the log messages the find the reason for the error and address the issue appropriately.
-There are also many publicly accessible test endpoints which can be used to help test and troubleshoot with this node.
-For example <a href="https://httpstat.us" rel="nofollow">https://httpstat.us</a> and <a href="https://postman-echo.com" rel="nofollow">https://postman-echo.com</a>.</p>
+If this node logs an error, review the log messages to find the reason for the error and address the issue appropriately.

-## Examples
+### Examples
+***

-This example journey highlights the use of the PingOne Verify node to authenticate
+This example journey highlights the use of the PingOne Verify node for a Registration

 ![ScreenShot](./example.png)